 The grounds were used as a vehicle testing site by the Packard Motor Car Company from 1928 to 1956.

-The site consists of numerous buildings originally used as a garage with laboratory testing equipment, a repair garage, and a lodge for the manager of the Grounds, plus a hangar for the testing of aircraft motors that Packard designed.
+The site consists of numerous buildings initially used as a garage with laboratory testing equipment, a repair garage, and a lodge for the manager of the Grounds, plus a hangar for the testing of aircraft motors that Packard designed.
 The highlight of the site was the 2.5-mile high-speed oval test track.
 During World War II, the site was loaned to Chrysler to test tanks and other armored vehicles.
-At the end of the war, Packard reclaimed the site and continued to utilize it until 1956.
+At the war’s end, Packard reclaimed the site and continued to utilize it until 1956.

 Ford donated 7 acres and multiple buildings under the condition the buildings would be restored.
 Once completed, Ford donated an additional 7 acres.